betaglot/plantabeta/docs/guide/Why/Injury.md

 ## Wrist Tendonitis

 Wrist Tendonitis occurs from straining the tissues around the wrist.
-The strain can be acute, such as when a Planter hits a rock with full force and doesn't absorb the shock, or the strain can be from repetitive use.
+The strain can be acute, such as when a Plantor hits a rock with full force and doesn't absorb the shock, or the strain can be from repetitive use.

 - [🟠<move>ArmAbsorb</move>](/encyclopedia/Move/ArmMove/ArmAbsorb) during the impact of [🟠<move>SpadeSlam</move>](/encyclopedia/Move/ToolMove/Spade/SpadeSlam)
 -

 ## Christmas Toe

-Planters kick To remove the layer of organic material off an intended microsite.
+Plantors kick To remove the layer of organic material off an intended microsite.
 Christmas Toe is when your big toe becomes numb from all the kicking impacts and you only regain sensation around Christmas time (six months after the season is over).
-Christmas Toe not only affects feet, it also affects how Planters walk therefore affecting the biomechanics of the entire lower body.
+Christmas Toe not only affects feet, it also affects how Plantors walk therefore affecting the biomechanics of the entire lower body.

 A greater knowledge of possible alternative moves can prevent Christmas Toe from ever occuring.